 The Vitamin B Enzyme Cleansing Oil and Makeup Remover earns a lot of praise (a favorite of maaaaanny beauty bloggers) and I have to say I totally get it.
 Cleansing oils perform when it comes to removing make-up and sunscreen because the often times waterproof formulas are binded with oils for long lasting wear.
 Cleansing oils (and balms) are able to break down the oils thus the stubborn makeup and products we layer on our skin everyday.
 This cleansing oil has a couple more things going for it compared to others:

 1. The fantastic, natural ingredients.
 Often times you fall in love with a cleansing oil and then read the instructions only to be disappointed by the fact that the good plant oils are either not there or pretty far down the list.
-Not this – good, natural plant oils begin the ingredients list and continue all the way through with Sunflower Seed base, pumpkin and papaya oils.
+Not this – good, natural plant oils like Sunflower Seed base, pumpkin and papaya oils power the formula.
 These ingredients are not only high quality, they’re also entirely beneficial for skin so feel free to massage it around a bit before you wash off.

 2. Emulsifiers.
 Green cleansing oils often are just oils that must be removed with a warm washcloth.
 Want something that can be washed off more cleanly?
 Try Tatcha or Boscia… but then be prepared for some iffy ingredients, well no more!
 This one has an emulsifier that allows it to more easily rinse off with water.
 So gone are the days of smoothing the make-up off only to be left with residue that is equally hard to remove.